-- Offering training opportunities for parent/carers and professionals in relation to transition reviews from school year 9 and above
+- Offering training opportunities for parent/carers and professionals in relation to transition reviews.

 - Promoting opportunities for supported internships, traineeships and apprenticeships.
-The PfA team will also work with organisations providing supported employment opportunities and employment advice.
+The PfA team will also organise supported employment opportunities and employment advice.

 The Code of Practice says preparing for adulthood means preparing for:

 - higher education and/or employment.
 This includes support for becoming self-employed and help from supported employment agencies